Jakeler/ble-serial/README.md

 Check out the [issue tracker](https://github.com/hbldh/bleak/issues) there too, it is often helpful for problems not directly caused by ble-serial.

 ## Known limitations
-* Chromium 73+ based applications, including NW.js/electron desktop apps, for example current Betaflight/INAV Configurator: Connection to the virtual serial port (pty) fails.
+* Chromium 73+ based applications, including NW.js/electron desktop apps.
+Connection to the virtual serial port (pty) fails.
 This is because of explicit whitelisting in chromium.
+TCP might be an alternative (see above), for example in Betaflight Configurator with Manual selection and `tcp://IP:PORT` url as port.

 * Certain baud/chipset/firmware configurations can have significant packet loss, see my [benchmark blog post](https://blog.ja-ke.tech/2021/04/22/ble-serial-2.html#performance) with the HM-10 module.
 Consider other protocols if the application requires constant high bandwidth, short bursts of data are usually fine though.